One of the most common retirement questions I get asked is: Roth IRA or 401(k)?

 With a Roth IRA, you can set up an account with any of the online brokers, choose investment options with them, and then directly deposit after-tax money (from your checking account, for example) into the Roth IRA.
 Then, when you meet a few basic requirements (once you’re 59 1/2 years old or older, and have had the plan for five years or more), you can withdraw both your deposits and investment gains completely tax free.
 You can also withdraw funds penalty-free to pay for a child’s education or a down payment on your first house.

-In 2015, the maximum contribution you can make to a Roth IRA is $5,500 a year (unless you’re over 50).
+In 2016, the maximum contribution you could make to a Roth IRA is $5,500 a year (unless you’re over 50).
 However, there is one big caveat: There are income limits on who can contribute.
 If you make more than $116,000 individually or $183,000 jointly, you can’t contribute the full amount (and may not be able to contribute at all).
 You can find out a lot more detail in the Wikipedia entry on Roth IRAs.

 Roth IRA Benefits